 – Helpline services for studies and clearing doubts

-– Steady observation and recording of progress of the students.
+– Steady observation and recording of the progress of the students.

 5. National Scheme of Incentive to Girls for Secondary Education

-National scheme of incentive to girls for secondary education is a pan-India scheme operated by the Department of School Education & Literacy, Human Resource Development Ministry, Government of India.
-The scheme is mainly aimed at benefitting the girls belonging to the backward classes in India and to encourage them to continue their secondary education.
+The national scheme of incentive to girls for secondary education is a pan-India scheme operated by the Department of School Education & Literacy, Human Resource Development Ministry, Government of India.
+The scheme is mainly aimed at benefitting the girls belonging to the backward classes in India and encouraging them to continue their secondary education.
 Under the scheme, an eligible girl will get Rs.
 3000 as a fixed deposit on her behalf, which she can withdraw with interest after the age of 18 and completion of her 10th class exam.

 6. Ladli Scheme and Kanya Kosh Scheme – Haryana – A case study for all other states in India